donalharrison/no1_system/docs/core/Shifts.md

 - **Use a consumable item**

 ## Defy danger
-If an Action or Shift would cause you to add 1 or more Hazard dice to your roll, you may use a shift to attempt to avoid the danger.
-Choose on of the approaches below and Roll against Challenge using the respective Skill and reduce the total number of Hazard dice equal to the Hits in the Result Set.
+If an Action or Shift would cause you to add 1 or more Hazard dice to your roll, you may use this Shift to attempt to avoid the danger.
+Choose on of the approaches below and roll against Challenge using the respective Skill and reduce the total number of Hazard dice equal to the Hits in the Result Set.
 - **Hide!** - Roll Stealth and gain Hidden status
 - **Parkour!** - Roll Tumble to move through dangerous environment.
 - **Prove your mettle!** - Roll Exert to power through painful or obstructive effects.